 Day 10 – Tracing Goliath, Samson and Prophet Lehi

-A day devoted to the low hill country side of Israel (the Shfela) will start at ancient Beth Shemesh where we will learn about the capture of the ark of the Covenant by the Philistines, as well as the unsuccessful love affairs of Samson..
-We then continue to the Battle site of David and Goliath, and possibly collect a few pebbles from the local brook (deadly weapons as David proved…).
+A day devoted to the low hill country side of Israel (the Shephela) will start at ancient Beth Shemesh, where we will learn about the capture of the Ark of the Covenant by the Philistines, as well as the unsuccessful love affairs of Samson.
+We then continue to the battle site of David and Goliath, and possibly collect a few pebbles from the local brook (deadly weapons as David proved…).

-After lunch we explore the Biblical major site Tel Lachish, and if we set off-road transportation, we could drive to the site related to the estate of Lehi – Khirbet Beit Loya / Beit Lehi.
-If time and will permits, on the way back to Tel-Aviv we could also visit Emmaus-Nicopolis where Jesus appeared after his resurrection according to Luke (24:13-31).
+After lunch, we explore the major Biblical site Tel Lachish.
+If we set off-road transportation, we could drive to the site related to the estate of Lehi – Khirbet Beit Loya / Beit Lehi.
+If time and will permits, on the way back to Tel-Aviv we could also visit Emmaus-Nicopolis, where Jesus appeared after his resurrection according to Luke (24:13-31).

 Day 11 – Jaffa and Tel-Aviv

-If you wish, we can also have an extenstinon of a Three days tour to Jordan, with a focus on Biblical History and Archaeology.
+If you wish, we can also arrange an extensted Three days tour in Jordan, with a focus on Biblical history and archaeology.

 Here is a possible schedule –

 A 5 hour drive will get us to Eilat, with an optional stop (on the way) at Tel Be’er Sheva, Abraham’s Well in Beer-Sheva, or the Tabernacle Replica in Timna.
 We cross the border into Jordan, and drive another 1-2 hours to Wadi Rum or Wadi Musa for the night.